Ant Pest Control and the Invasion of the Argentine Ant

 How do you deal with a takeover in your house?

-When you’ve got Argentine ants invading your kitchen, you’re probably gonna need some help--like professional ant pest control from a San Bruno ant expert.
+When you’ve got Argentine ants invading your kitchen, you’re probably gonna need some help–like professional pest control from an ant control expert.
 If left unchecked, this micro-army will find every crumb and bring their millions of relatives to the feast.